does my work matter?

 Next Course Registration

-Reframe is designed for small groups, leadership teams, workplace communities, or friends seeking a deeper knowledge of faith and life together.
-The course involves a dynamic mix of lectures by renowned theological speakers from Regent College, engaging conversation, and group interaction.
+The ReFrame discipleship course is designed for small groups, leadership teams, workplace communities, or friends seeking a deeper knowledge of faith and life together.
+It involves a dynamic mix of lectures by renowned theological speakers from Regent College, engaging conversation, and group interaction.
 For detailed descriptions of each session, refer to the Sessions tab below.

 Previous Regent faculty speakers include: